typemiguel/WalnutiQ/WalnutiQ/README.md

                 multiclass SVM) capable of identifying what category a new image is in given a nervous system that has been trained on images from this category.
-  -tests
+  3.tests
      -model
         -MARK_II = test classes for all model.MARK_II classes
-     -ConnectTypes = test classes for all connect methods -theory = test classes for all theory classes -train
+     -ConnectTypes = test classes for all connect methods -theory = test classes for all theory classes 4.train
      -model
         -MARK_II = contains a class that demonstrates how to use the classes currently in the MARK II design.
-  -.project = When writing your code use the IDE This file will allow all of
+  5..project = When writing your code use the IDE This file will allow all of
                  your files to be organized in the correct folder.
-  -MARKII_UML.jpg = UML diagram of all classes
+  6.MARKII_UML.jpg = UML diagram of all classes

 Most importantly, this research is made possible by the countless neuroscientists and engineers at Numenta(www.Numenta.com).
 Numenta has